cgascoig/isctl/openapi/docs/TelemetryDruidHavingFilter.md

 ### NewTelemetryDruidHavingFilter

-`func NewTelemetryDruidHavingFilter(type_ string, aggregation string, value float64, dimension string, ) *TelemetryDruidHavingFilter`
+`func NewTelemetryDruidHavingFilter(type_ string, filter TelemetryDruidFilter, aggregation string, value float64, dimension string, ) *TelemetryDruidHavingFilter`

 NewTelemetryDruidHavingFilter instantiates a new TelemetryDruidHavingFilter object This constructor will assign default values to properties that have it defined,